Economy:

 Some changes that should be considered:

-• 30% of our federal prison population consists of illegal immigrants.
+• Close to 30% of our federal prison population consists of illegal immigrants.
 We cannot continue to incarcerate criminals from other countries at the taxpayer’s expense.
 We must stop the tide of criminal importation.
 This alone would cut our prison costs by almost a third.
 We must enforce our immigration laws.
 We must find ways to encourage local law enforcement agencies to aid in stopping the flood of illegal immigrants entering our nation.

 • Non-violent crimes need different methods of punishment than costly imprisonment.
 We need to look towards mandatory restitution and compensation to the victims and stiffer fines to deter crime and help compensate for costs incurred.